 Luckily, Pumpkin Point is returning to Governors Island for a sixth year at Nolan Park during the last two weekends of October.
 With stunning city views, beautiful fall foliage, and a “village-like atmosphere” you won’t even feel like you’re in NYC.

-A beloved annual tradition, the pumpkin patch will offer tens of thousands of ripe, small and medium-sized gourds that visitors can hand-pick and take home!
+A beloved annual tradition, the pumpkin patch will offer over one thousand pumpkins of all shapes and sizes that visitors can hand-pick and take home!

-Visiting the patch is free, but you can purchase a pumpkin for a small donation that benefits the Friends of Governors Island.
-There will also be plenty to do besides pumpkin picking, with fall-themed decorations arranged across the Island’s historic Nolan Park, plus Halloween and autumn-inspired arts and crafts activities, story-telling, live music and more.
-There will also be some Gov Island vendors at the park, serving “seasonally inspired food and beverages on-site” (including autumn brews!).
+Visiting the patch is free, but you can purchase a pumpkin for a small suggested donation that benefits the Friends of Governors Island.
+There will also be plenty to do besides pumpkin picking, with fall-themed decorations arranged across the Island’s historic Nolan Park, plus Halloween and autumn-inspired arts and crafts activities, magic shows, story-telling, puppet shows, and more.
+There will also be some Gov Island vendors at the park, serving “seasonally inspired food and beverages on-site.”

-Any pumpkins left over at the end of Pumpkin Point will be composted on the Island’s composting center or donated to local food pantries.
+Any pumpkins left over at the end of Pumpkin Point will be composted on the Island’s composting center or donated to local organizations fighting hunger in NYC.

 What: Pumpkin Point

 Where: Nolan Park, Governors Island

 When: October 22-23 & 29-30, 10 a.m. – 5 p.m.